 To test whether a cryptic predator would affect the foraging behaviors of solitary bees, we experimentally manipulated predators on flowers in an experimental common garden and observed freely foraging solitary bee behaviors.
-The ambush bug, (Reduviidae: Phymata americana Melin, 1930) is one of the most common predators found on sunflowers across the plains and attacks the most common sunflower visitors, solitary long-horned bees (Apidae: Melissodes spp.
-Latreille, 1829).
-To determine whether ambush bugs would affect the foraging behavior of long-horned bees we manipulated ambush bug presence on prairie sunflowers (Helianthus petiolaris, Asteraceae), and recorded the foraging behavior of bees while visiting predator occupied versus control flowers.
+The ambush bug, Phymata americana Melin, (Reduviidae) is one of the most common predators found on sunflowers across the plains and attacks the most common sunflower visitors, solitary long-horned bees, Melissodes spp.
+Latreille (Apidae).
+To determine whether ambush bugs would affect the foraging behavior of long-horned bees we manipulated ambush bug presence on prairie sunflowers (Helianthus petiolaris (Nuttall), Asteraceae), and recorded the foraging behavior of bees while visiting predator occupied versus control flowers.
 Given that male and female bees exhibit sex-specific foraging behaviors, we also explored sex-specific responses of foraging bees to predators.
 We predicted that if solitary long-horned bees were risk averse, they would respond to predators by modifying their foraging behaviors on predator occupied flowers.
-Specifically, we predicted that solitary bees would respond by 1) visiting flowers less frequently, 2) spending less time per visit than on flowers without predators, 3) and being less likely to collect pollen and nectar when visiting.
-In addition, if the cost of male predatory encounters differed from females, we predicted 4) males would be more risk-averse and exhibit greater behavioral responses to predators than females.
+Specifically, we predicted that solitary bees would respond to flowers with predators by 1) visiting those flowers less frequently, 2) spending less time per visit, and 3) being less likely to collect pollen and nectar when visiting.
+In addition, if the cost of male predatory encounters differed from that of females, we predicted 4) males would be more risk-averse and exhibit greater behavioral responses to predators than females.

 Materials and Methods